About the Weight Loss Timeline Predictor

 How It Works

-1. Basal Metabolic Rate (BMR): Calculated using the Mifflin-St Jeor equation, which determines the baseline calories your body burns at rest.
+- Basal Metabolic Rate (BMR): Calculated using the Mifflin-St Jeor equation to find the baseline calories you burn at rest.

-2. Total Daily Energy Expenditure (TDEE): Your BMR is multiplied by your selected activity level to estimate your total daily calorie burn.
+- Total Daily Energy Expenditure (TDEE): Your BMR is multiplied by your activity level to estimate your total daily calorie burn.

-3. Weekly Weight Loss: Your chosen daily calorie deficit is multiplied by 7 and divided by 7,700 kcal (the approximate energy equivalent of 1 kg of body fat) to determine your weekly weight loss rate.
+- Weekly Weight Loss: Your chosen daily calorie deficit is multiplied by 7 and divided by 7,700 kcal (the rough energy equivalent of 1 kg of body fat) to determine your weekly weight loss rate.

-4. Timeline Calculation: The total weight you need to lose is divided by your weekly loss rate to estimate the number of weeks required to reach your goal.
+- Timeline Calculation: The total weight you need to lose is divided by your weekly loss rate to estimate the number of weeks required to hit your goal.

 Safe Weight Loss Guidelines

 To ensure safety, this calculator enforces minimum daily intake floors: 1,200 kcal for women and 1,500 kcal for men.
-If your selected deficit pushes your target intake below these levels, the calculator automatically adjusts your intake to the safe minimum and recalculates your timeline accordingly.
+If your selected deficit pushes your target intake below these levels, the calculator automatically adjusts your intake to the safe minimum and updates your timeline.

 Factors Affecting Your Timeline

-Several real-world variables can influence how closely your actual weight loss matches the projected timeline:
+Several variables can affect how closely your actual weight loss matches the timeline:

-• Consistency: The model assumes strict adherence to your daily calorie target.
-Weekend deviations or unmeasured snacks can slow progress significantly.
+- Consistency: The model assumes strict adherence to your daily calorie target.
+Weekend deviations or unmeasured snacks slow progress.

-• Exercise Impact: Starting a new exercise routine can cause temporary water retention due to muscle inflammation, masking fat loss on the scale.
+- Exercise Impact: Starting a new exercise routine causes temporary water retention from muscle inflammation, masking fat loss on the scale.

-• Sleep Quality: Poor sleep affects hunger hormones (ghrelin and leptin) and can reduce the amount of fat lost compared to lean mass while in a deficit.
+- Sleep Quality: Poor sleep affects hunger hormones (ghrelin and leptin) and reduces the amount of fat lost compared to lean mass while in a deficit.

-• Tracking Accuracy: Underestimating portion sizes or forgetting to log liquid calories are common reasons people experience slower-than-predicted weight loss.
+- Tracking Accuracy: Underestimating portion sizes or forgetting to log liquid calories often slows weight loss.

 Frequently Asked Questions